-The three stages are stated below and further guidance can be found in the DfE document: Implementing your School's Approach to Pay.
+The three stages are stated below.
+Further guidance can be found in the DfE document: Managing Teachers' and Leaders' Pay.

-- 1. Defining the role and determining the Headteacher group (calculate the total unit score for the school in accordance with paragraphs 6-8 of the STPCD 2023). - 2.
-Setting the indicative pay range (consider the complexities of the school (internal and external factors) and if it warrants it up to a maximum of 25% uplift can be made).

-3. Deciding the starting salary and the individual pay range (taking into consideration relevant skills and attributes, ensuring room for performance related progression as additional allowances are now restricted).
-See Section 9.2-9.4 of the STPCD 2023.
+- 1. Defining the role and determining the Headteacher group (calculate the total unit score for the school in accordance with paragraphs 6-8 of the STPCD). - 2.
+Setting the indicative pay range (consider the complexities of the school (internal and external factors) and if it warrants it up to a maximum of 25% uplift can be made). - 3.
+Deciding the starting salary and the individual pay range (taking into consideration relevant skills and attributes, ensuring room for performance related progression as additional allowances are now restricted).
+See Section 9.2-9.4 of the STPCD.